MariaRiosNavarro/react-blog/README.md

 export default Blog;
 ```

-# How to set it up
+# How to set it up this repo

 Clone this repository